-Under Section 84 the School Standards and Framework Act 1998 and the School Admissions (Appeal Arrangements) Regulations 2012, parents have the right to appeal, to an independent appeals panel, in the event of their application for admission of a child being refused by the Governors.
-In such a case, refer to BCP website (www.bcpcouncil.gov.uk/schoolappeals) for the form and appeals information.
+Under Section 84 the School Standards and Framework Act 1998 and the School Admissions (Appeal Arrangements) Regulations 2012, parents have the right to appeal, to an independent appeals panel, in the event of their application for admission of a child being refused by the Governors, parents/carers will have the opportunity to appeal against the decision.
+The appeals process is currently under review as BCP Education Appeals Service notified the school on 4 January 2024, that it will no longer support the appeals process for academic year 2024/25 and beyond.
+In response, the school is now in the process of developing a plan (with other local schools) to manage the appeals process.
+Once finalised, the revised appeals process will be published.